bhdicaire/Cisco88xxSetup/README.md

 <details>
 <summary>3.
 SIP configuration</summary>

-Connect your PC to the SPA504G using its LAN side Ethernet port marked PC.
+Connect your PC to the phone using its LAN side Ethernet port marked PC.

 Login to the *CP-88xx-3PCC Configuration Utility* web interface by entering its LAN gateway IP address into your Web Browser using its DHCP assigned address (In my case, it's 192.168.1.2).
 By default, you will be landing on and viewing the SPA504G "Info" page, in "Basic" view.
 By default, there are no User or Admin passwords required to connect and login to the SPA504G

-In Cisco Unified Communications Manager Administration, select Device > Phone.

 Connect and Login to the Phone Web Based Configuration Interface, for example http://192.168.168.99/admin/advanced
 * I had issues with Google Chrome & Microsoft Edge, I recommend Safari on MacOS In the web-based utility of your IP Phone, click Voice > System

-Under System Configuration
+**Under System Configuration**
-* Change User Password
+1 Change User Password
-* Change Admin Password
+2 Change Admin Password
-* Phone-UI-user Mode, choose Yes
+3 Phone-UI-user Mode, choose Yes

-Under Power Settings:
+**Under Power Settings:**
-* Disable Back USB Port, choose Yes
+1. Disable Back USB Port, choose Yes

 Under IPv4 settiongs:
 * IP mode, choose IPv4 Only